Conor Newton: Hartlepool United

 Newton moved back to the North-East signing for National League club Hartlepool United in July 2017.
 Newton scored his first goal for Pools in November 2017 in a 4–0 win against FC Halifax Town.
 Newton made 27 league appearances in his first season with the club.
 At the end of the 2017–18 season, Newton was transfer listed by the club along with six other players.
 Newton was released by Hartlepool at the end of the 2018–19 season.

 Move into semi-professional football

 In June 2019, following Newton's release from Hartlepool, he joined Northern League Division One side Whickham on a two-year contract.

 South Shields

 In August 2022, following a successful trial at Northern Premier League club South Shields, Newton signed a contract ahead of the 2022–23 season until January 2023.
-Upon signing for Shields, Newton said "I've been out of full-time football for a long time but was given the opportunity to come in and train with the lads and it’s hard not to enjoy the facilities here and the standards throughout the club."
+Upon signing for Shields, Newton said "I've been out of full-time football for a long time but was given the opportunity to come in and train with the lads and it's hard not to enjoy the facilities here and the standards throughout the club."
 He made his debut for Shields on 13 August 2022 in a 2–0 win against Stalybridge Celtic.
-On 13 December 2022, it was announced that Newton would be unavailable for selection by the club for the foreseeable future due to personal reasons.
+On 13 December 2022, it was announced that Newton would be unavailable for selection by the club for the foreseeable future for personal reasons.
+He quit football to run his own gym which operates in Dunston, Tyne and Wear.